kenji-tabata/flask-exemplos/db/sqlalchemy/readme.md

     >>> db.session.add(guest)
     >>> db.session.commit()

-Recupre as informaçẽos do banco.
+Recupere as informações do banco.

     >>> users = User.query.all()
     >>> for user in users: